The Republic of Slovenia is a civil law country with three primary forms of not-for-profit organizations (NPOs):

 F. Discrimination

 Article 14 of the Constitution guarantees individuals equal rights regardless of national origin, race, sex, language, religion, political or other beliefs, financial status, birth, education, or social status.
-The Associations Law forbids associations from engaging in activities that encourage national, racial, religious or other forms of inequality (Article 29, Associations Law).
-In addition, Slovenian law stipulates that no distinctions in educational organizations may be made based on gender, social or cultural origin, religion, citizenship or any other personal characteristics (Article 2, Law on Organization and Financing of Education).
+The Associations Law prohibits the establishment of an association, whose purpose, aims or activities encourage national, racial, religious or other forms of inequality (Article 3, Associations Law).

 G. Control of Organization